 1. For example, you expect your co-worker to write an important file to your share.
 In this case, you need to configure the "User connection" alert and specify his username in the alert settings.
 After doing this, the program will monitor all incoming connections waiting for your co-worker's connection.
 When the desired connection is established, the program will notify you.

 2. A server has a share with important files and folders and you would like to audit remote users' access to that share.
 Create the "Access to share" alert, specify that important folder, and all users accessing the folder will be logged.

 3. A server has a share with important files and folders and you would like to know what files and folders were deleted, created, or renamed.
 Create the "File deletion/creation" alert, specify that important directory, and all file modifications will be logged.
-The only problem is the program cannot detect who does this.
-Learn more about this problem...
+If you want to detect who deleted or created a file in a share, you will need to enable the share access audit in the system.
+Learn more about this...

 4. A server has a share with important project files your team working with.
 The normal working process is when your team members work with some part of the files, only with necessary ones.
 You would not like some user to copy or scan the entire project folder.
 You can configure the "Opened files count" alert in this case.
 The number of opened files is counter on the per hour basis.
 You will have to detect an average number of opened files per hour and configure the count limit somewhat higher than the average count to avoid false alerts.
 When someone decides to copy all the folder, the program will notify you or an administrator about that and you will be able to warn that employee.